 The bullet points below list the items that I recommend a house should have to prevent serious accidents.

 - Bathtub Non-Slip Pad– There are many types of non-slip pads available that you can place at the bottom of a bathtub.
 These are very inexpensive and prevent you from slipping while bathing.
-Some are made of adhesive backed strips which adhere to the surface of the tub and others are a simple rubber mat that lay down on the floor.
+Some are made of adhesive-backed strips which adhere to the surface of the tub and others are a simple rubber mat that lay down on the floor.
 A mat can be more beneficial if a person does fall because it is typically soft which can absorb some of the impact they might have.

-- Grab Rails– You can add grab rails to any area of the house such as around steps to help get up or to the bathroom area to assist getting in & out of the bathtub.
-These railings are simply a tube shaped handle that can be mounted to a wall.
+- Grab Rails– You can add grab rails to any area of the house such as around steps to help get up or to the bathroom area to assist in getting in & out of the bathtub.
+These railings are simply a tube-shaped handle that can be mounted to a wall.
 There are a few types sold in the marketplace with some using a suction cup and others require screws to secure the unit onto the wall.

-- Safety Step Up Stools– Reaching places that are either high up or hard to get to can be a very dangerous.
+- Safety Step Up Stools– Reaching places that are either high up or hard to get to can be very dangerous.
 A recent family member of mine actually had this problem.
 She used a chair to step up to a cabinet and fell down, which turned out to be a serious accident.
 The safety stools that I recommend are the ones that have a side railing.